HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 > **_Note:_** Only after you specify the mapping information, you can use the [Methods](Segment_Methods.html#segmentedui-methods) applicable for a segment.

-Example
+### Example

-{% highlight voltMx %}/*Sample code to set the properties for a Segment with widgetDataMap:
+{% highlight VoltMx %}/*Sample code to set the properties for a Segment with widgetDataMap:
 {widgetId1:"dataid1", widgetId2:"dataId2", widgetId3:"dataId3",
  widgetId4:"secDataId1", widgetId5:"secDataId2" }. */
 frmSegment.mySegment.widgetDataMap= {